Darling River: Course

 The whole Murray–Darling river system, one of the largest in the world, drains all of New South Wales west of the Great Dividing Range, much of northern Victoria and southern Queensland and parts of South Australia.
 Its meandering course is three times longer than the direct distance it traverses.

 Much of the land that the Darling flows through are plains and is therefore relatively flat, having an average gradient of just 16 mm per kilometre.
 Officially the Darling begins between Brewarrina and Bourke at the confluence of the Culgoa and Barwon rivers; streams whose tributaries rise in the ranges of southern Queensland and northern New South Wales west of the Great Dividing Range.
 These tributaries include the Balonne River (of which the Culgoa is one of three main branches) and its tributaries; the Condamine [which rises in the Main Range about 100 km inland from Pt.
-Danger, on the Queensland/New South Wales border], the Macintyre River and its tributaries such as the Dumaresq River and the Severn Rivers (there are two – one either side of the state border); the Gwydir River; the Namoi River; the Castlereagh River; and the Macquarie River.
+Danger, on the Queensland/New South Wales border], the Macintyre River and its tributaries such as the Dumaresq River and the Severn Rivers (there are two – one on either side of the state border); the Gwydir River; the Namoi River; the Castlereagh River; and the Macquarie River.
 Other rivers join the Darling near Bourke or below – the Bogan River, the Warrego River and Paroo River.

 South east of Broken Hill, the Menindee Lakes are a series of lakes that were once connected to the Darling River by short creeks.
 The Menindee Lake Scheme has reduced the frequency of flooding in the Menindee Lakes.
 As a result, about 13,800 hectares of lignum and 8,700 hectares of Black box have been destroyed.
 Weirs and constant low flows have fragmented the river system and blocked fish passage.

 The Darling River runs south-south-west, leaving the Far West region of New South Wales, to join the Murray River on the New South Wales – Victoria border at Wentworth, New South Wales.

 The Barrier Highway at Wilcannia, the Silver City Highway at Wentworth and the Broken Hill railway line at Menindee, all cross the Darling River.
 Part of the river north of Menindee marks the border of Kinchega National Park.
 In response to the 1956 Murray River flood, a weir was constructed at Menindee to mitigate flows from the Darling River.

 The north of the Darling River is in the Southeast Australia temperate savanna ecoregion and the southwest of the Darling is part of the Murray Darling Depression ecoregion.